qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * The |checkbox| :guilabel:`Show grid` checkbox allows to overlay a grid to the map element.
 As grid type you can specify to use solid line or cross.
 Symbology of the grid can be chosen.
-See Section :ref:`new-symbology`.
+See Section Rendering_Mode_.
   Furthermore you can define an interval in X and Y direction, an X and Y offset, and the width used for cross or line grid type.
 * You can choose to paint the frame with a Zebra style.
-If not selected, general frame option is used (See Section :ref:`Frame_dialog`)
+If not selected, general frame option is used (See Section Frame_dialog_)
   Advanced rendering mode is also available for grids.
 See Section Rendering_mode_)
 * The |checkbox| :guilabel:`Draw coordinates` checkbox allows to add coordinates to the map frame.
 The annotation can be drawn inside or outside the map frame.
   The annotation direction can be defined as horizontal, vertical, horizontal and vertical, or boundary direction, for each border individually.
 Units can be in meters or in degrees.
 Finally you can define the grid color, the annotation font, the annotation distance from the map frame and the precision of the drawn coordinates.

 Overview
 --------